 “I won’t worry.
 We’ve a lot of Christmas puddings,” e-mailed back the gentleman.
 With that, my order was confirmed.
 I could now rest assured.

-It was 17th December, balmy for a winter day in New York City.
+It was 17th December, balmy for a winter day in New York.
 A blue sky, speckled with fluffy, gray clouds arched above.
 A weak sunlight dappled on our wooden floors.
 The heating pipes hissed faintly.
 That afternoon, I’d phoned this store in Chelsea to reserve my dessert.

 Only a couple of days earlier, I’d finished reading Charles Dickens’ “A Christmas Carol,” a novella published on December 19, 1843.